gottfriedleibniz/lua-rapidjson/README.md

 -- Set a global encoding/decoding option; see json.getoption.
 json.setoption(option, value)

--- Returns a sentinel value used to represent "null".
-Lua 5.1 and LuaJIT require -- invoking the function while other Lua versions treat sentinel as a 'light' C -- function, where json.sentinel == json.sentinel(). null = json.null() -- or json.sentinel()
+-- A sentinel value used to represent an explicit "null" value when encoding or -- (optionally) decoding.
+This is implemented witha 'light userdata' in Lua5.1/LuaJIT, -- and a 'light' C function for Lua 5.2, Lua 5.3, and Lua 5.4 (thereby allowing -- json.null == json.null()).
+This is intended to be an optimization of dkjsons -- approach that uses shared table with a custom '__tojson' metafunction. null = json.null -- or json.sentinel

 -- [dkjson:REMOVED]
 -- Will throw an error.